 Need help and not quite sure where to go?
 Faculty and staff can reach out to:

-The Presidential Diversity, Equity, and Inclusion Committee and its subcommittees meet regularly.
-The dedicated faculty and staff members are eager to help colleagues access and develop DEI resources and programs.
-See here for a list of the DEI Presidential Committee subcommittees and current members.
+The President’s THRIVE Committee and its subcommittees meet regularly.
+These dedicated faculty and staff members are eager to help colleagues access and develop resources and programs.

 Robyn Andrews